CTristan/lobotomy-corporation-mods/LobotomyCorporationMods.CustomizationOverhaul/README.md

 I have now renamed it to "Customization Overhaul" to better match the new scope of the mod.

-As for why I created the mod in the first place, I don’t like when games require a cost for customizing a character in the first place.
+As for why I created the mod in the first place, I don't like when games require a cost for customizing a character in the first place.
 However, in this game customizing requires spending an additional LOB point which you only get a limited number of each day and is also used to hire